PureDevPer/Distributed-and-Parallel-Computing/pThread/Readme.md

-You will implement a matrix multiplication using PThreads:
+# Matrix multiplication using PThreads

 - Use a data structure of your choice to represent the matrix.
 You have been given the code to generate input matrices.
 The code generates matrices as csv files.
 - You will be multiplying two square matrices.
 Use the code given to generate two different matrices of the same size (nxn) and multiply them.